blabla1337/skf-flask/skf/markdown/knowledge_base/86-knowledge_base--Re_authentication--.md

 Whenever a user is changing credentials such as his password, the user should always be challenged by the application to re-authenticate himself.
-This is in order to prevent an attacker to change credentials if ever an attacker could hijack another users session.
+This is in order to prevent an attacker from changing credentials if ever an attacker could hijack another users session.

 ## Solution: